duleorlovic/cloudflare_tunnel_tf/README.md

 #   Account: Cloudflare Tunnel: Edit
 #   Zone: DNS: Edit
 # you can filter limit specific resources if needed
-# copy API token and put to EDIT-THIS-api-token
+# copy API token and paste here
-cloudflare_zone           = "EDIT-THIS-mydomain.com"
-# find zone id when you go websites and click on your domain and scroll down
-cloudflare_zone_id        = "EDIT-THIS-zone-id"
-# find account id in url eg https://dash.cloudflare.com/123-this-is-account-id
-cloudflare_account_id     = "EDIT-THIS-account-id"
-cloudflare_email          = "EDIT-THIS-email@example.com"
 cloudflare_token          = "EDIT-THIS-api-token"

-# LXC container name can contain only alphanumeric and hyphens
+# LXC container name can contain only alphanumeric and hyphens, example my-app
 lxd_container_name        = "EDIT-THIS-container-name"

 # Subdomain is used for dns and tunnel ingress hostname, should be single word
 # since cloudflare does not support sub-sub domains (ie default cert is only
 # *.zone and on dashboard you can see: This hostname is not covered by a
 # certificate.) we actually use two hostnames, one for web and one for ssh
-# access, so for subdomain "my-app" we generate also "ssh-my-app" subdomain
+# access, so for subdomain "my-app" we generate also "my-app-ssh" subdomain
 # my-app.EDIT-THIS-mydomain.com
-# ssh-my-app.EDIT-THIS-mydomain.com
+# my-app-ssh.EDIT-THIS-mydomain.com
+# it could be the same as lxd_container_name "my-app" but you can set to "www"
 subdomain                 = "EDIT-THIS-my-subdomain"

 # Machine name is used for tunnel name and container description